Maher-Jaweed/Maher-Jaweed/ReadMe.md

-<h1>Welcome!
-Below are examples that showcase my proficiency with each tool! </h1>
+<h1>Welcome, below are examples that showcase my proficiency with each tool! </h1>

 <h2>👨‍💻 Data Analysis Projects:</h2>